Skip to content

 Driver fatigue is well-known in the trucking industry as a major danger to the public that can cause truck accidents.
 Often drivers ignore the signs of fatigue because, “If the wheels ain’t turning, you ain’t earning.”
 However, trucking companies are required not to aid or abet a driver in violating the FMCSR and often turn a blind eye or actively require drivers to take routes and make deliveries in a way that is likely to cause driver fatigue.
 Moreover, unsafe trucking companies sometimes give drivers no choice but to work in situations that are likely to cause fatigue, putting both the truck driver and the motoring public in serious danger.

+So how do you find the right truck accident attorney?
 At Plakas Mannos, we understand the urgency and importance of preserving evidence and looking for all possible causes of a truck crash including truck driver fatigue.

 If you do not act quickly, you risk losing valuable pieces of the story of your case forever.
 Don't let valuable evidence slip away.
 For a truck wreck attorney near you, contact us today to safeguard your case, secure your future, and to help uncover dangerous trucking company operations to keep the public safe.